LogoLogo

 These tags are used to "discover" your monitors and SLOs.
 Cortex will find monitors and SLOs by querying tag:value OR tag:value2 ...

-If you want to hard code and/or override discovery, you can define a monitors or SLOs block in the entity descriptor.
+If you want to hard code and/or override discovery, you can define a monitor or SLOs block in the entity descriptor, as described below.

 Monitors and SLOs